Best RN to BSN Online Programs in New Mexico

 - Cost Info: Tuition & Fees

 NNMC’s affordable tuition rate for upper division nursing courses, including all fees, is the same for in-state and out-of-state students.
-If you only need 32 credits for the CCNE-accredited Online RN to BSN, the price is going to be pretty low!
+If you only need 34 credits for the CCNE-accredited Online RN to BSN, the price is going to be reasonable!
 In particular, this holistic program focuses on how to incorporate alternative and complementary therapies into nursing practice, including self-care and alternative therapies.

 Fastest Online RN to BSN Programs in New Mexico